okteto/samples/django/README.md

 cd samples/django
 ```

+The Django + Celery Sample App is a multi-service application.
+It consists of a web view, a worker, a queue, a cache and a DB.
-Deploy the Django + Celery Sample App by using the following command:
+Deploy the entire application by using the following command:

 ```console
 kubectl apply -f manifests
 statefulset.apps "cache" created